Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 ---
 type: docs
-title: "Integrate Microsoft Defender for Cloud with Cluster API as an Arc Connected Cluster"
+title: "Integrate Microsoft Defender for Cloud with CAPI as an Arc Connected Cluster"
-linkTitle: "Integrate Microsoft Defender for Cloud with Cluster API as an Arc Connected Cluster"
+linkTitle: "Integrate Microsoft Defender for Cloud with CAPI as an Arc Connected Cluster"
 weight: 3
 description: >
 ---

-## Integrate Microsoft Defender for Cloud with Cluster API as an Arc Connected Cluster
+## Integrate Microsoft Defender for Cloud with CAPI as an Arc Connected Cluster

 The following Jumpstart scenario will guide you on how to enable [Microsoft Defender for Cloud](https://learn.microsoft.com/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks) for a Cluster API that is projected as an Azure Arc-connected cluster.